Feature

 An Introduction to the International Mathematical Olympiad

 The International Mathematical Olympiad is a world championship maths competition for pre-university students and the oldest of the International Science Olympiads, and the most prestigious maths competition in the world.
-It has been held annually in different countries since the first event in 1959 in Romania, except for 1980.
+It has been held annually, unlike the Olympics, in different countries since the first event in 1959 in Romania, except for 1980.
 Today, the competition has over 100 participating countries.
 Each country sends a team of up to six students, with one team leader, one deputy leader, and observers in addition.

 Countries choose their teams using different qualification tests.
 In the UK, the best students from the British Mathematical Olympiad can do advanced training camps in Cambridge and Oundle (Northamptonshire) to try and get onto the team.
 Participants must be under 20 years old, and have no tertiary education.